Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Introduction

-Quantum coherent feedback control can be realized through interactions among the atom, cavity, waveguide, etc. For example, two cavities may be coupled via a semi-transparent mirror so that, if there is an excited atom in one of the cavities, then the excited atom can emit a coherent field (i.e., a photon) which is then transmitted into the other cavity through the semi-transparent mirror and eventually re-interact with the atom in the former cavity thereby constructing a quantum coherent feedback loop~\cite{ScullyTreatment,spacetime,CavityEquation}.
-More generally, a cavity containing one or more atoms can also be coupled with a semi-infinite waveguide with continuous modes, and the photons in the cavity can leak into the waveguide and re-interact with cavity-QED system after transmission and reflection in the waveguide~\cite{photonfeedback}.
-Then the dynamics of the cavity-QED system (i.e., the atomic states and the number of photons) can be modified by the properties of the coherent feedback loop such as the length of the waveguide or the coupling strength between the cavity and waveguide.
-Alternatively, an atom may be directly coupled with the waveguide without the mediation of the cavity: the simplest case is a two-level atom coupled with a semi-infinite waveguide, where the excited atom can emit one photon into the waveguide, and the transmitted photon wave packet can be reflected by the terminal mirror at one end of the waveguide, which is then reflected and reabsorbed by the atom.
-The emission and reflection of the photon sets up a coherent feedback loop and the dynamics is dependent on the coupling strength between the atom and the waveguide, and the distance between the atom and the terminal mirror.
-When there are multiple atoms coupled with the waveguide, the photon emitted by one atom can be absorbed and re-emitted by another atom after being transmitted in the waveguide, and the photon's transmission between two atoms can construct a coherent feedback loop~\cite{twoatomtwophoton}.
-The dynamical complexity of coherent feedback control increases with the adding of the number of excitations and emitters, and is also influenced by the feedback loop length and the chiral couplings between the atom and the waveguide~\cite{Zoller2016PRL,bound1,qiao2019atom,DingZhangAutomatica}.
-For example, chiral couplings between the atom and waveguide can control the propagation direction of the emitted photon wave packet in the waveguide~\cite{DingZhangAutomatica}.
-For the one-excitation system where there are two two-level atoms coupled with a semi-infinite waveguide, the coherent feedback dynamics can induce entanglement between the two atoms~\cite{ZhangBin}.
-For the coherent feedback network with two excitations, the generation of two-photon states may depend on the feedback loop length, i.e., the length of the waveguide coupled with the cavity-QED system~\cite{ding2023quantum}, or the locations of the two-atom network coupled with a semi-infinite waveguide~\cite{DingZhangAutomatica}.
-When there are multiple atoms coupled with an infinite waveguide, the entanglement between arbitrary two atoms can be modulated by tuning the locations of atoms and their chiral coupling strengths with the waveguide~\cite{pichler2015quantum}.
+Quantum coherent feedback control involves interactions among the atom, cavity, waveguide, etc. For example, two cavities may be coupled via a semi-transparent mirror, allowing an excited atom in one of the cavities to emit a coherent field (i.e., a photon) into the other cavity.
+Subsequently, the photon can re-interact with the atom in the former cavity, thereby constructing a quantum coherent feedback loop~\cite{ScullyTreatment,spacetime,CavityEquation}.
+Alternatively, a cavity containing one or more atoms can also be coupled with a semi-infinite waveguide of continuous modes.
+Photons in the cavity can be emitted into the waveguide and re-interact with cavity-QED system after propagating along the waveguide~\cite{photonfeedback}.
+Thus, the dynamics of the cavity-QED system (i.e., the atomic states and the number of photons) can be influenced by the parameters of the coherent feedback loop such as the length of the waveguide and cavity-waveguide coupling strength.
+In another scenario, an atom can be directly coupled with the waveguide without the mediation of the cavity~\cite{DingZhangAutomatica}.
+In this case, the emission and reflection of photon form a coherent feedback loop, and the dynamics is affected by the coupling strength between the atom and the waveguide and the transmission delay of photons in the waveguide.
+When there are multiple atoms coupled with a waveguide, a photon emitted by one atom can be absorbed and re-emitted by another after being transmitted in the waveguide, thus forming multiple coherent feedback loops among atoms~\cite{twoatomtwophoton}.
+The complexity of coherent feedback control increases if the system has many emitters and excitations, or couplings between the atom and the waveguide are chiral~\cite{Zoller2016PRL,bound1,qiao2019atom,DingZhangAutomatica} .
+Chiral couplings can dictate the propagation direction of the emitted photonic wave packets in the waveguide~\cite{DingZhangAutomatica}.
+For a system where two two-level atoms are coupled with a semi-infinite waveguide but the whole system has only one excitation, coherent feedback dynamics can induce entanglement between the two atoms~\cite{ZhangBin}.
+In a coherent feedback network with two excitations, the creation of two-photon states depends on the positioning of the two atoms in the a semi-infinite waveguide~\cite{DingZhangAutomatica}.
+When there are multiple atoms coupled with an infinite waveguide, the entanglement between arbitrary two atoms can be modulated by tuning the locations of atoms and their chiral couplings with the waveguide~\cite{pichler2015quantum}.